miftah-syiroth/daily-note/README.md

 # daily-note
-just for my diary, plan, and dream
+just for my diary, plans, and dreams